LHNCBC/lforms/next/README.md

 This project generates a web component of the new LForms widget.

-## Development server

-Run `npm run start` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Dev Env setup (Temporarily when the lforms and the this 'next' version co-exist in the same project)
 1. Check out the 'next' branch (or the branch you are working on) from git repository